devcon24/devcon-site-initializers/documentation/workshop/04-styling-branding/README.md

 |          Custom CSS   | CSS is defined as part of LayoutSet configuration.
 Used by out-of-the-box Site Initializers.
 Good for small demos, but not a structured and reusable way for larger projects |
 | **Client Extensions** | **Styling can be defined in an external Client Extension (globalCss / themeCSS), which can be applied to site pages or page templates**                                      |

-The preferred approach for styling the portal is using Client Extensions.
+In most cases the preferred approach for styling the portal is using Client Extensions.

 With a [Theme CSS Client Extensions](https://learn.liferay.com/w/dxp/liferay-development/customizing-liferays-look-and-feel/using-a-theme-css-client-extension) you can define styling in the same way as with a regular theme, but the theme is not required anymore.